UBC-MDS/contraceptive_method_predictor/README.md

 ## About

-In this project we are trying to answer the question: given the the demographic and socio-economic status are we able to predict the contraceptive method preferred by the individual?
-Answering this question is important because of the adverse effects contraceptive's can have on a person's health based on the usage.
+In this project we are trying to answer the question: given the the demographic and socio-economic status of a married woman in Indonesia, are we able to predict the use of contraceptive(no use/use)?
+Answering this question is important because of the adverse effects contraceptive's can have on a woman's health.
 Furthermore, it also gives us an understanding of the factors that could have contributed to the reasons behind why the contraceptive market is such a big industry in the health care sector right now.

 The data set used in this project is a subset of the 1987 National Indonesia Contraceptive Prevalence Survey created by Tjen-Sien Lim.
 It was sourced from UCI Machine Learning Repository and can be found [here](http://archive.ics.uci.edu/ml/datasets/Contraceptive+Method+Choice).
 Each row in the dataset represents the demographics and social economic status of a woman in Indonesia (e.g., Age, Education, Religion, Standard of living index,etc.).